Christian Atsu: Loan to Bournemouth

 On 29 May 2015, Atsu was loaned to newly promoted Premier League team Bournemouth for the upcoming season, with club Chief Executive Neill Blake calling the deal "a huge coup".
 He made his debut on 25 August in the second round of the League Cup, starting in a 4–0 win at Hartlepool United.
 Atsu's only other appearance was in the next round's victory at Preston North End; he did not feature in any Bournemouth matchday squad in the league and he was recalled from his loan by Chelsea on 1 January 2016.

 Loan to Málaga

 On 24 January 2016, Atsu gave an interview with the BBC World Service in which he spoke about leaving Chelsea and his imminent transfer to Levante.
 The next day, it was confirmed that he would be instead moving to Málaga on loan.
-On 5 February 2016, Atsu made his debut in the starting eleven and scored in a 3–0 victory over Getafe CF.
+On 5 February 2016, Atsu made his debut in the starting eleven and scored in a 3–0 victory over Getafe.